Bubble gum: History

-Flavors
+Chewing gum was only discussed in children's literature, and not among historical scholarly works.
+The retention of bubble gum manufacturing in Britain increased starting in 1978, along with chewing gum.

+Bubble gum flavors

 In taste tests, children tend to prefer strawberry and blue raspberry flavors, rejecting more complex flavors, as they say these make them want to swallow the gum rather than continue chewing.

-Bubble gum flavor

 While there is a bubble gum "flavor" – which various artificial flavorings including esters are mixed to obtain – it varies from one company to another.
 Esters used in synthetic bubble gum flavoring may include methyl salicylate, ethyl butyrate, benzyl acetate, amyl acetate or cinnamic aldehyde.

 A natural bubble gum flavoring can be produced by combining banana, pineapple, cinnamon, cloves, and wintergreen.
 Vanilla, cherry, lemon, and orange oil have also been suggested as ingredients.

+Bubble gum is produced in a wide range of flavors, most commonly sweet and fruit-based varieties such as strawberry, watermelon, and grape.
+In addition to these, manufacturers have developed a distinctive "bubble gum flavor," which does not correspond to a single natural source but instead consists of a blend of artificial flavoring compounds, often including esters such as ethyl butyrate and benzyl acetate.
+Flavor perception in chewing gum results from the release of both water-soluble and hydrophobic compounds during mastication, with intensity decreasing over time as these components dissolve in saliva.

 Records

-In 1996, Susan Montgomery Williams of Fresno, California, set the Guinness World Record for largest bubble gum bubble ever blown, which was 26 in in diameter.
+In 1994, Susan Montgomery Williams of Fresno, California, set the Guinness World Record for largest bubble gum bubble ever blown, using her hands to help shape the bubble, which was 23 in in diameter.
 However, Chad Fell holds the record for "Largest Hands-free Bubblegum Bubble" at 20 in, achieved on 24 April 2004.

+The company Topps added trading cards with the packs of bubble gum in the early 1950s, which assisted the production and purchases of their gum.
+Sy Berger mentioned that he and his company only wanted to sell the gum, but since the trading cards were bringing in a higher profit than before, he had to keep selling them.